 Once you have registered at the dental practice of your choice, you will be able to make your first appointment.
 You will normally do this over the phone or through the practice’s website.
 Generally speaking, you will secure an appointment within a week.
 However, for emergency services, such as a broken tooth or a pain that cannot wait, you can usually book an appointment within 24 hours.

-Due to the current COVID-19 measures, it is essential that you arrive at your appointment wearing a face mask and that you keep your distance.
-You should also bring your ID/passport, BSN, and health insurance number with you to complete the final registration step.
+You bring your ID/passport, BSN, and health insurance number with you to complete registration with your Dutch dentist.
 It is also likely that someone in the practice will ask you to fill in some other personal information, such as your address and phone number, during your first visit.

 The cost of dental care in the Netherlands